habitat-sh/on-prem-builder/docs-chef-io/content/habitat/on_prem_builder/packages/update_packages.md

 ## Bootstrap Builder with Habitat packages

-Use the `habitat/pkg-sync`package to install and sync packages with an on-prem Habitat Builder instance.
+Use the `habitat/pkg-sync`package to install and sync packages with an on-prem Habitat Builder deployment.
-This package downloads packages from the public [SaaS Habitat Builder](https://bldr.habitat.sh) and performs a bulk upload to your on-prem Builder instance.
+This package downloads packages from the public [SaaS Habitat Builder](https://bldr.habitat.sh) and performs a bulk upload to your Habitat Builder deployment.

 ### Bootstrap Builder in an internet-connected environment

 To refresh your on-prem Builder with the latest released Habitat packages, run the following commands.

-Before you begin, you will need your [personal access token](https://bldr.habitat.sh/#/profile) that you use to communicate with the public Habitat Builder and the URL of your on-prem Habitat Builder instance.
+Before you begin, you will need your [personal access token](https://bldr.habitat.sh/#/profile) that you use to communicate with the public Habitat Builder and the URL of your on-prem Habitat Builder deployment.

 1. Install the `habitat/pkg-sync` package.